ActionCactus/halo-sdk/src/api-blueprints.md

 ## Setting (object)
-All Halo settings are defined via extensions.
-This model does not contain the actual settings, instead it is the parent meta model that defines whether settings exist.
+All Halo settings are defined via plugins and use the Angular Formly API to define the form under the fields property and the values are stored under the model property.

 ### Properties
 + `id` (string, optional) - A unique, system assigned record identifier.
 Engines are extension based resources and so this ID does not conform to standard system resource ID formats.
 This is a 10 character alpha-numeric ID.
-+ `extension` (string, optional) - The ID of the extension that the settings belong to.
++ `name` (string, optional) - A human readable name of the extension setting.
++ `model` (object, optional) - A dynamic set of model values as specified by the Angular Formly API.
+For more information see: http://docs.angular-formly.com/docs
-+ `description` (string, optional) - A human readable description of the extension setting.
++ `fields` (object, optional) - A dynamic set of form field definition as specified by the Angular Formly API.
+For more information see: http://docs.angular-formly.com/docs

 ## Audit (object)